 Everybody knows that if a $400K-income earning household with two kids wants to reduce expenses, it can.
 Everything is a tradeoff that only each household can decide.
 Here are some things to think about:

 - Be proud and grateful of your $400K+ income.
 You are likely paying more than $100K in taxes each year, which is 99% more than all other Americans.
 Don’t let people, including politicians, say you aren’t paying your fair share because you clearly are.
+You’re also probably killing yourself at work to make $400K+.
 Your taxes get redistributed for the greater good of the economy.
 Thank you for your service!